Leave quickly

 • Child sexual abuse material (if a child is depicted)

-If you are unsure whether a crime has been committed, you can speak to Safeline confidentially for guidance.
+If you are unsure whether a crime has been committed, Safeline can provide confidential guidance.

 Support for parents, carers and professionals